reflectoring/reflectoring.github.io/content/blog/2022/2022-01-17-immutables-library.md

 }
 ```

-The `@Value.Immutable` annotation says to the annotation processor that it should generate an implementation for this class.
+The `@Value.Immutable` annotation instructs the annotation processor that it should generate an implementation for this
+class.
 This annotation will create the builder that we defined in the [manual implementation](#the-article-entity).

-It is important to mention that we can place the `@Value.Immutable` annotation on a class, an interface or an annotation type.
+It is important to mention that we can place the `@Value.Immutable` annotation on a class, an interface, or an annotation
+type.

 ### Immutable `Article` Implementation